danriedl/engular/adev/src/content/tools/devtools.md

 ### Access selected component or directive in console

-As a shortcut in the console, Angular DevTools provides access to instances of recently selected components or directives.
+As a shortcut in the console, Engular DevTools provides access to instances of recently selected components or directives.
 Type `$ng0` to get a reference to the instance of the currently selected component or directive, and type `$ng1` for the previously selected instance, `$ng2` for the instance selected before that, and so on.

 <img src="assets/content/images/guide/devtools/access-console.png" alt="A screenshot of the 'Components' tab with the browser console underneath.
 In the console, the user has typed three commands, `$ng0`, `$ng1`, and `$ng2` to view the three most recently selected elements.
 After each statement, the console prints a different component reference.">